MicrosoftEdge/WebView2Feedback/specs/ClearBrowsingData.md

 [uuid(4ecfcb16-dd09-4464-9a71-fd8e2d3ac0a2), object, pointer_default(unique)]
 interface ICoreWebView2SEnvironment5 : ICoreWebView2Environment {
-  /// Clear browsing data based on a specific data type and time duration.
-Specify the
+  /// Clear browsing data based on a specific data type.
+The completed handler
-  /// data type with the `dataType` parameter.
-The `start_time` parameter specifies
-  /// the beginning time to clear the data and the `end_time` parameter specifies
-  /// the ending time to stop clearing the data.
-  /// The time parameters are the number of seconds since the UNIX epoch.
+  /// will be invoked when the browsing data has been cleared and will indicate
+  /// if the specified data was properly cleared.
   HRESULT ClearBrowsingData(
     [in] COREWEBVIEW2_BROWSING_DATA_KIND dataKind,
     [in] ICoreWebView2ClearBrowsingDataCompletedHandler *handler);